The World's Largest Public Domain Media Search Engine

 Scene from the Stage Show 'South Pacific'

-Public domain vintage photo of New Zealand, free to use, no copyright restrictions image - Picryl description
+Public domain vintage photo from New Zealand archive, free to use, no copyright restrictions image - Picryl description

 S.S.
 Mariposa, S.S.
 Monterey to the South Pacific